 It is a testament to the great design cues of the rubber extractors exclusive to Roomba products since they have a patent for it.

 - Best robot at cleaning carpet: The high suction and great agitation of the S9 make it the best performing robot at cleaning embedded dirt on carpets.

 - Empties the bin automatically: The plus version of the S9 has the clean base station that does this task for you.

-- Smart imprint system: Persistent maps save the data in the cloud and help the robot clean specific areas on schedule through the app or voice.
+- Smart imprint system: Persistent maps save the cloud data and help the robot clean specific areas on schedule through the app or voice.

-- It also does well on hard floors: It will clean hard floors equally thoroughly.
+- Excellent on hard floors: It will clean hard floors equally thoroughly.

 - Truly autonomous: The smart imprint and auto dirt disposal system make the S9 a truly independent robot vacuum.

 - Much cheaper: The 960 costs more than a third less than the